davesnowdon/k8s-kubeflow-client-container/README.md

 * AWS_KUBE_SECRET_ACCESS_KEY
 * AWS_KUBE_DEFAULT_REGION

-OPTIONAL: Build the container by running.
-The run-container.sh script will use the latest container hosted on hub.docker.com so you don't need to build a local copy of the container unless you want to.
+OPTIONAL: The run-container.sh script will use the latest container hosted on hub.docker.com so you don't need to build a local copy of the container unless you want to.
+Running make-container.sh will download the required components (terraform, kubectl, ksonnet & kubeflow) and build the docker image.

     ./make-container.sh